adityachaudhari24/Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments/README.md

 </details>

 <details>
-<summary>🎯Q. Stages of buiding and using the LLMs </summary>
+<summary>🎯Q. Stages of building and using LLMs</summary>

-- The general process of creating an LLM includes `pretraining` and `fine-tuning`.
+- The process of creating an LLM involves two main stages: `pretraining` and `fine-tuning`.

-- 🎯traditional machine learning vs pretraining and fine-tuning of LLMs🎯:
+### 🎯 Traditional Machine Learning vs. Pretraining and Fine-Tuning in LLMs:
+1. **Traditional Machine Learning**:
-  - In traditional `machine learning`, it uses `supervised learning`, where models are trained from scratch on a single, specific task using labeled data.
+   - Uses `supervised learning`, where models are trained from scratch for a specific task using labeled data.
+2. **LLM Pretraining**:
-  - In `pretraning` an LLM large `self-supervised` learning is used, where the model learns general language patterns from massive amounts of unlabeled text data.
+   - Relies on `self-supervised learning`, where the model learns general language patterns from massive amounts of unlabeled text data.
+3. **LLM Fine-Tuning**:
-  - In `fine-tuning` the LLMs it uses the `supervised learning on smaller, labeled datasets to adapt the model for specific tasks`.
+   - Applies `supervised learning` on smaller, labeled datasets to adapt the model for specific tasks.

-  - The two most popular categories of fine-tuning LLMs are `instruction fine-tuning` and `classification fine-tuning`.
-    - In `instruction fine-tuning`, the labeled dataset consists of instruction and answer pairs, such as a query to translate a text accompanied by the correctly translated text.
+### Types of Fine-Tuning:
+- **Instruction Fine-Tuning**:
+  - Uses datasets with input-output pairs (e.g., questions and answers) to teach the model specific tasks.
+- **Classification Fine-Tuning**:
-    - In `classification fine-tuning`, the labeled dataset consists of texts and associated class labels—for example, emails associated with “spam” or “not spam” labels.
+  - Uses labeled datasets with text and class labels (e.g., emails labeled as “spam” or “not spam”).
+  - This approach is common for tasks like sentiment analysis or topic classification.

 </details>

 <details>
-<summary>🎯Q. Transformer architecture - key notes</summary>
+<summary>🎯Q. Overview of the transformer architecture - key notes</summary>

 - Most modern LLMs rely on the transformer architecture, which is a 💡`deep neural network architecture`💡 introduced in the 2017 paper “Attention Is All You Need”
 - To understand LLMs, we must understand the original transformer, which was developed for machine translation, translating English texts to German and French.
 - There are key two steps in the transformer architecture:
-  1. The `encoder` processes the input text and creates a numerical representation of it (Embeddings) which capture the contextual information of the input.
+  1. The `encoder` processes the input text and creates a numerical representation of it (Embeddings) ⭐which capture the contextual information of the input.⭐
   2. The `decoder` takes this representation initially convert literally word by word  and then goes through `self-attention` and then generates the final output text.
 - This image is simple initial depiction however many things goes inside which autor is about to explain in the next chapters.
 ![alt text](image-1.png)